azavea/nj-wildlife-habitat-vector-tile-map/README.md

 ### Edit access token and host information

-Edit `src/app/config.js` with your [Mapbox Access Token](https://www.mapbox.com/studio/account/tokens/)
+Edit `src/app/config.js`: add your [Mapbox Access Token](https://www.mapbox.com/studio/account/tokens/)

 To point at your own data that was prepared in the previous step, you'll need to serve it out in some publicly accessible endpoint, and modify